cambridge-collection/dl-loading-ui/README.md

 3. Run using the command:

+  `docker-compose --env-file <your_.env_file> up`

+alternatively you can enable hot reloading (for html) using the command:

-       docker-compose --env-file <your_.env_file> up
+  `docker-compose --file docker-compose-hot.yml --env-file <your_.env_file> up`

-4. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)
+5. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)

 NOTE: It currently takes AGES for the servers to start.
 This is when SSL is enabled.
 Needs investigating.
 Be prepared when deploying to staging/dev.